Kerciu/Algorithms-And-Data-Structures/README.md

 This folder contains implementations of various sorting algorithms, such as bubble sort, insertion sort, selection sort, quicksort and mergesort.

 ### Turing Machine
-This folder contains implementations of Turing machines and algorithms based on Turing machines.
+This folder contains implementations of Turing machines and exemplary programs based on Turing machine.

 -----------------------------